Locally Differentially Private Distributed Online Learning with Guaranteed Optimality: Introduction

-In this paper, we propose an LDP-distributed online learning algorithm that efficiently circumvents the trade-off between privacy and learning accuracy.
-Our key idea is to exploit both a decaying interaction strength (as in our prior result~\cite{tailoring}) and the unique data patterns in online learning.
-We assess online learning accuracy using expected instantaneous regret, which we prove to converge to zero.
-The main contributions are summarized as follows: \begin{itemize} \item We demonstrate that for both strongly convex and general convex objective functions, our proposed LDP-distributed online learning algorithm ensures that the expected instantaneous regret decreases to zero, even in the presence of persistent DP-noise variances.
+In this paper, we propose a locally differentially private distributed online learning algorithm that efficiently circumvents the tradeoff between privacy and learning accuracy.
+Our key idea is to exploit both the unique data patterns in online learning and a decaying interaction strength which enables the injection of DP noises with increasing variances (in contrast to decreasing DP-noise variances commonly used in the literature).
+The main contributions are summarized as follows: \begin{itemize} \item We demonstrate that for both strongly convex and general convex objective functions, our proposed locally differentially private distributed online learning algorithm ensures that the expected instantaneous regret decreases to zero, even in the presence of increasing DP-noise variances.
 Moreover, in the strongly convex scenario, we further prove that the expected tracking error (the deviation between the online algorithm's output and the optimal solution) also converges to zero.
 To the best of our knowledge, no such results have been reported before.

-\item In addition to ensuring accurate convergence, we prove that our algorithm can simultaneously ensure rigorous LDP, even on the infinite time horizon.
+\item In addition to ensuring provable convergence, we prove that our algorithm can simultaneously ensure rigorous LDP, even in the infinite time horizon.
 To our knowledge, this is the first time that both goals of LDP and provable convergence are achieved simultaneously in distributed online learning.
-This is in sharp contrast to existing results on differentially private distributed online learning in~\cite{GDPD1,GDPD2,CDSGD,DLOA}, where the privacy budget grows to infinity when time tends to infinity.
+This is in sharp contrast to existing results on differentially private distributed online learning in~\cite{DOLA,Zhu2018,Xiong2020,Lu2020,Han2022,Cheng2023,Yuan2023,Lu2023,Zhao2024}, where the cumulative privacy budget grows to infinity when time tends to infinity.

-\item Moreover, our LDP framework allows individual learners to choose heterogeneous privacy budgets in a fully distributed manner, making individual learners free to chose desired privacy strengths depending on practical needs.
+\item Moreover, our LDP framework allows individual learners to choose heterogeneous privacy budgets in a fully distributed manner, making individual learners free to choose desired privacy strengths depending on practical needs.

-\item Besides providing a theoretic approach to selecting stepsizes based on global parameters such as graph Laplacian and the global Lipschitz constant (which is common in most existing distributed online optimization algorithms~\cite{distributedonline3,distributedonline4,distributedonline5}), we also provide an approach for individual learners to select stepsizes independently of any global parameters, which is more amenable to distributed implementations.
+\item Besides providing a theoretic approach to selecting stepsizes based on global parameters such as graph Laplacian and the global Lipschitz constant (which is common in most existing distributed online optimization algorithms~\cite{distributedonline1,distributedonline2,distributedonline3,distributedonline4,distributedonline5,distributedonline6}), we also provide an approach for individual learners to select stepsizes independently of any global parameters, which is more amenable to distributed implementations.